tylerneylon/small_notes/mind_model/mind_model.md

 On the other side of fear is hope;
-turn over arrogance and reduction to find humility and enlightenment.
-I mean the humility to realize that the state of the world could be better --- and that we can look for help.
+turn over arrogance and reduction to find humility and enlightenment: the humility to realize that the state of the world could be better --- and that we can look for help.
-I mean the englightenment to improve on the best of ourselves --- to aim to understand, perhaps even to create, minds that can be more mature, more caring, and more helpful than we have been.
+And the englightenment to improve on the best of ourselves; to aim to understand, even to create, minds that can be more mature, more caring, and more helpful than we have been.